PanosKatsaras/angular-ngrx-app/README.md

 NgRx Effects to handle side-effects like data fetching NgRx Selectors for accessing state data
 Material Table for displaying student data
-MatSnackBar for displaying success, error, and failure messages RxJS for managing asynchronous data fetching with Observables NgRx DevTools for state management debugging
+MatSnackBar for displaying error and failure messages RxJS for managing asynchronous data fetching with Observables NgRx DevTools for state management debugging